warpdotdev/warp-cli-survey/README.md

 It's open source so that you can look at the code yourself and make sure we aren't doing anything fishy 🐠

-If you want more info, please email zach@denverterm.com
+If you want more info, please email zach@denver.team

 # What is Denver?
 Denver is reimagining the command-line terminal as a modern, collaborative app.